 #10 Improve Energy Efficiency

-When selling your house, it will be examined for its energy efficiency and given a rating on an Energy Performance Certificate (EPC).
+When selling your home, it will be examined for its energy efficiency and given a rating on an Energy Performance Certificate (EPC).

-This rating indicates to prospective buyers whether the house is built to modern standards, which suggests how much the house will cost to heat and run compared to other houses.
+This rating indicates to prospective buyers whether the house is built to modern standards, suggesting how much the house will cost to heat compared to others.

 You can make several alterations to improve your rating, such as adding insulation, switching to energy-efficient light bulbs, and, as mentioned previously, upgrading your boiler.